$ cd fundamentals-of-devops

 Container orchestration is an immutable infrastructure approach where you deploy and manage container images across a cluster of servers. |

-There are many container tools out there, including Docker, Moby, CRI-O, Podman, runc, and buildkit.
-Likewise, there are many container orchestration tools out there, including Kubernetes, Nomad, Docker Swarm, Amazon ECS, Marathon / Mesos, and OpenShift.
+There are many container tools out there, as you saw in Part 2, such as Docker, Moby, CRI-O, and Podman.
+Likewise, there are many container orchestration tools out there, including Kubernetes, Nomad, Amazon ECS, and OpenShift (full list).
 The most popular, by far, are Docker and Kubernetes—so much so their names are nearly synonymous with containers and container orchestration, respectively—so that’s what we’ll focus on in this blog post series.

 In the next several sections, you’ll learn to use Docker, followed by Kubernetes, and finally, you’ll learn to use Docker and Kubernetes in AWS.
 Let’s get into it!